HeresJohnny5/Tic-Tac-Toe/README.md

 ## Run ttt_app.rb to run the app

-If you don't have *sinatra-reloader gem* please hash out **require 'sinatra/reloader' if development?** on app.rb
+If you don't have *sinatra-reloader gem* please hash out **require 'sinatra/reloader' if development?** on ttt_app.rb